cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ### Where do I start if I'm new to embedded programming?

-Start with the Getting Started guide to set up Arduino IDE.
-Then flash the Hello World boilerplate firmware to verify everything works.
-After that, pick the simplest example (LED Animations) and start modifying it.
-Change colors, timing, effects.
+Start with the [Getting Started](getting-started) guide to set up Arduino IDE.
+Then flash the [Hello World boilerplate firmware](hello-world) to verify everything works.
+After that, pick one among our [examples](example-code) and start modifying it.
 Break it and fix it.
 That's the best way to learn.

 ### How do I debug my code?